Camper FAQ's

 What kind of activities will they be participating in?

 Camp is a place with a broad range of activities.
 We spend as much time outdoors as we can--it's camp!
-Here's a list of the types of activities we offer during summer camp: Outdoor "Campy" Activities-- Boating, hiking, stargazing, Swimming pool, Horseshoes, Pocket-soccer, Tetherball, Disc Golf, Hike the Solar System, BB Guns, Slingshots, Archery, Playground, Go-Karts, etc. Game Room: Foosball, Pool, Carpetball, Ping-Pong and Board Games.
-Group Activities: Basketball, Octo-Ball, Sand Volleyball, Gopher Ball, crafts, mini golf, and 4-Way Volleyball.
+Here's a list of the types of activities we offer during summer camp: Outdoor "Campy" Activities--Boating, hiking, stargazing, Swimming pool, Horseshoes, Pocket-soccer, Tetherball, Disc Golf, Hike the Solar System, BB Guns, Slingshots, Archery, Playground, Go-Karts, Blow Guns, Tomahawk Throwing, etc. Game Room: Foosball, Pool, Carpetball, Ping-Pong and Board Games.
+Group Activities: Basketball, Octo-Ball, Sand Volleyball, Gopher Ball, crafts, mini golf, pocket soccer, scooter hockey, and 4-Way Volleyball.
 We also have a sports shack where campers can check out different recreational equipment to start their own activity like a game of croquet, kites, soccer, kickball, football, etc. At camp, the possibilities are endless!

 My camper is not inclined toward athletics or is not competitive.
 Do they have to participate?